 - Benefits: A long vertical page of eLearning reduces the need for the dreaded NEXT button.
 It changes the book model of eLearning to a web page model, allowing for greater flexibility in how content is organized.
 With more content on one page (and hopefully more white space), learners can easily refer back to a previous concept.
 Long vertical pages also lend themselves to responsive design for viewing on varied devices.

 - Drawbacks: Some users may not appreciate a disruption in their eLearning format.
 If they think of eLearning as a series of slides they will want it to remain that way.
 Also, long scrolling pages may not be appropriate for chunking certain content or for some interactions.

-- Implementation: HTML5 authoring tools like Adapt, Evolve and GoMo are set up for this approach.
+- Implementation: HTML5 authoring tools like Adapt, Evolve, GoMo and Rise are set up for this approach.
 I’ve also seen it implemented in traditionally slide-based tools by simply changing the size of the slide.

 - Credit: The image above is from Scouts Association Safety Course from Kineo.